 Only 0.4% of the world's drinkable water is accessible to humans.
 With a growing population of 7 billion people, disputes over potable water sources common especially in regions where water is scarce.
 Whenever a water source such as a lake, a river, or an underground aquifer crosses national borders, rightful ownership is often contested.

-Bangladesh and India both rely on the Ganges River as major source of water for their people.
+Bangladesh and India both rely on the Ganges River as a major source of water for their people.
 With India posturing to build a dam for energy and efficiency purposes, Bangladesh would be in a more critical condition than they already are (Kreamer, 2013).

 Because of the decreasing amount of potable water, it is not uncommon for nations or people groups to have conflict over a shared body of water, as we'll read further.